 My main desktop computer is an iMac but my laptop is a Windows system because I dictate my content using Dragon NaturallySpeaking.
 Note none of the links are affiliate links

-I use this workaround because Dragon software has been discontinued for the Mac, but is maintained on the Windows system.
+I use this workaround because Dragon software for the MaC, but is maintained on the Windows system.

 So I dictate using my iPhone and Voice Recorder Pro ( available for both Mac and Android) and upload to Dropbox.
 I can download that Dropbox file to my Windows system whenever I do a transcription.

 I then use Dragon Naturally Speaking — the transcribe function to take the Dropbox file and turned it into text.

 One of the main tools I use is Evernote because it works across all the technology that I use.
 It syncs from my iMac desktop through to my Windows laptop, iPhones and iPads.

 I take advantage of this transferring by uploading my dictated copy into Evernote and when it syncs to the Mac desktop, I copy/paste the copy into the Mac Scrivener system.
 (Note the newer Mac and Win Scrivener releases no longer sync.
 The Mac system can read the Win files but not in reverse.)

 To answer a question about why I don’t just work on the Win system, it comes down to editing and second drafts that are not voice generated.
 My word processor (below) and ebook layout software (also below) is Mac based.